-Observer category Approval by Scope - Realistic work preview Scope liaison officer.
-Media Where media ask to accompany Police to observe, report or film any activity, the request must be discussed with the Police Media Centre, Media & Communications, PNHQ, for advice and liaison with districts.
-Observer - vehicle or beat The Area Commander or delegated approver in the area in which the observer will primarily be based will consider requests and subsequent approvals.
-Observer - Maritime The respective officer in charge of the specialist operations support units will consider all requests and subsequently make a recommendation.
-Observers may only be approved by the Inspector OC Marine Rescue Centre (Auckland Maritime) or District Observer - Air Operations Manager (Wellington Maritime).
-Observers may only be approved by the Inspector Metro Operations Support, Auckland District.
-Support observers may only se approved by the hispector metro operations support, national bistrict.
+Approval by Scope liaison officer.
+Where media ask to accompany Police to observe, report or film any activity, the request must be discussed with the Police Media Centre, Public Affairs, PNHQ , for advice and liaison with districts.
+The Area Commander or delegated approver in the area in which the observer will primarily be based will consider requests and subsequent approvals.
+The respective officer in charge of the specialist operations support units will consider all requests and me subsequently make a recommendation.
+Observers may only be approved by the Inspector OC Marine Rescue Centre (Auckland Maritime) or District Operations Manager (Wellington Maritime).
+Observers may only be approved by the Inspector Metro Operations Support, Auckland District. il ^O Conditions for approval Observers may be authorised if: